aahincapie/aahincapie.github.io/_posts/2025-01-01-Transparency-Rethink-Incentive-Structures.md

 ## 🧭 Final Thoughts

-On this International Day for Biological Diversity, we are reminded: **transparency and trust are prerequisites for unlocking nature-positive capital flows**.
+**transparency and trust are prerequisites for unlocking nature-positive capital flows**.

 > Until trust becomes the norm, capital will stay on the sidelines.
 But if trust is abundant, capital will flow — and nature will thrive.